15. A visit to Emain Macha in County Armagh

 We managed to leave without buying any trinkets, and walked into the city, hoping perhaps to find a nice cafe for a nice cup of tea.
 There was none.
 The shops sort of fizzled out, there were a few banks, a few discount clothes shops, a chipper, that was it.
 No one about either.
 A quiet place, a little run down.
 I felt a bit bad for the kids who were hoping to spend some of their sterling coins.

 Eventually, whilst walking back to the car, we found a Coop, and they were amazed at how cheap everything was.
 They bought chocolate and sweets, of course, what else?
 My daughter looked in Top Shop.
 It was getting dark so we headed back to the car and drove home, talking about coming back again at least for shopping one day, as everything was so cheap.

-If Brexit does ever happen, things will get even cheaper.
+If Brexit does ever happen, will things get even cheaper?